RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 - A listener can decide not to have any restrictions on what they are willing to chat about.#Listeners can chat about any subject except active harm being done in the present.
 - You can discuss members' problems with other listeners.# Listeners must not share the details of any chat.
 - Caring for members must be your priority.
 Caring for yourself comes second.# Listeners' priority must be to care for themselves.
-- A listeners who needs to hand a chat over to another listener should try to get the member's consent first.#The member might prefer to continue with the original listener, if that is possible.
+- A listener who needs to hand a chat over to another listener should try to get the member's consent first.#The member might prefer to continue with the original listener, if that is possible.
 {:.quiz}

 # Brief active listening refresher